helsingborg-stad/notification-helsingborg-io/README.md

 1. Clone repository
 2. Install dependencies with npm install
-3. Add certificate files (.cert / .key) to assets/certificates
-4. Create .env-file in the root folder with these properties
+3. Create .env-file in the root folder with these properties

    PORT=3000 (or any other port you prefer)
    SERVER_KEY='./assets/certificates/server.key'
    SERVER_CERT='./assets/certificates/server.cert'

-5. Run project with npm start.
+4. Run project with npm start.

+Certificate files for development purposes are included in this project to speed up the initial setup, but should be gitignored in the new forked project before deployment.

 ## Documentation